 A lush green yard can represent a major monetary investment in the value of your home.
-For this reason, yellow leaves can be extremely disappointing when finding them on your beautiful green plants which suddenly turn yellow and dying.
+For this reason, when you discover tomato leaves turning yellow or other vegetables it can be extremely disappointing.

 - What causes this?